solbero/guide-kodi-lutris/GUIDE.md

 I will assume for the rest of this guide that you have a understanding of basic [Linux terminal commands](http://www.comptechdoc.org/os/linux/usersguide/linux_ugbasics.html) and [SSH](https://en.wikipedia.org/wiki/Secure_Shell).
 If these two words are entirely new to you, read these two articles before beginning: [Connecting via SSH to your server](https://mediatemple.net/community/products/dv/204403684/connecting-via-ssh-to-your-server) and [Common SSH commands](https://mediatemple.net/community/products/dv/204643550/common-ssh-commands).

-The first thing you should do is to install the minimal Xubuntu 16.04 [ISO](https://en.wikipedia.org/wiki/ISO_image) image on your HTPC.
+The first thing you will do is to install the minimal Xubuntu 16.04 [ISO](https://en.wikipedia.org/wiki/ISO_image) image on your HTPC.
 Download the [Ubuntu 16.04 LTS MinimalCD ISO image](https://help.ubuntu.com/community/Installation/MinimalCD) for your architecture (most likely 64-bit if you are running on modern hardware).
-You need to download it to a different computer from the one you wish to install it to.
+You need to download it to a different computer from the one you wish to install the ISO image on to.

 To install the ISO image on your HTPC, you need to create a bootable USB flash drive containing the image you just downloaded.
 There are many programs available which you could use for creating a bootable USB flash drive, but one that is cross-platform and well regarded is [UNetBootIn](https://unetbootin.github.io/).
 If you have never created and booted from a USB flash drive before you should have a look at the [Ubuntu documentation](https://help.ubuntu.com/community/Installation/FromUSBStick) on how to do this.